 A product with a geographical indication seal is one whose traditional origin and characteristics are related to a specific geographical area.
 These qualitative characteristics must be verifiable and linked to this locality.
-In Europe, a distinction has been made between these foods, and depending on their characteristics, they have been divided into three categories: Protected Designation of Origin (PDO), Protected Geographical Indication (PGI) and Protected Gastronomic Specialty (EGT).
-In Ecuador, and because the Law does not distinguish between appellations of origin and geographical indications, in the present work these products will be named as a PDO.
+In Europe, a distinction has been made between these foods and, depending on their characteristics, they have been divided into three categories: Protected Designation of Origin (PDO), Protected Geographical Indication (PGI) and Protected Gastronomic Specialty (EGT).
+In Ecuador, and because the Law does not distinguish between appellations of origin and geographical indications, in the present work we will refer generally to these products as a PDO.